-----------------------------------

 They enhance your blood pressure right away and put an excessive amount of stress on your heart and blood vessels.

-Any sort of exercising that is super excessive for a quick duration is not advised, says Blood Pressure UK.
-They increase your blood pressure in no time and position an excessive amount of stress for your coronary heart and blood vessels.
+Any sort of exercise that is excessive for a short duration is not advised.
+They increase your blood pressure in no time and put an excessive amount of stress on your coronary heart and blood vessels.

-You should not raise weights in case your blood pressure is out of control and higher than 180/110 millimeters of mercury (mm Hg).
+You should not raise weights in case your blood pressure is out of control and higher than 180/110 millimetres of mercury (mm Hg).

-You will need a medical certificate out of your medical doctor to begin or retain doing them.
+You will need a medical certificate from your medical doctor to begin or continue doing them.

 What are the Best Exercises for High Blood Pressure